-I’m thrilled to introduce you to one of our standout students of The Client Attraction Business School™, Donna Cravotta of Social Sage PR.
-Please welcome Donna as a guest contributor to the Client Attraction blog.
+I’m thrilled to introduce you to one of our standout students of The Leveraged Business Business School™, Donna Cravotta of Social Sage PR.
+Please welcome Donna as a guest contributor to the The Leveraged Business blog.
 As always, we’d love to hear your feedback.
 Please post your comments and questions below. ~ Fabienne.
 Connect with Donna on Facebook here.

 Public Relations (PR) is one of the best ways to get in front of scores of your ideal clients and other media outlets for FREE.
 It’s a win-win!
 Media outlets get your valuable content to share with their audience and you get the benefit of exposure to an audience they’ve already gathered for you – on a solid online platform.
 And in some cases, Google values the content on these media outlets higher than traditional sites, so any related social media posts or links back to your site are fantastic for increasing your search engine rankings.

-Entrepreneurs can easily incorporate PR as part of their Client Attraction marketing pie.
+Entrepreneurs can easily incorporate PR as part of their The Leveraged Business marketing pie.
 (Click here to tweet this.)

 Get started right away with my four simple steps to ensure you don’t miss out on valuable media opportunities, to increase your visibility and attract more ideal clients.